signaloid/C0-microSD-Hardware/docs/hardware-overview/communication-over-sd-interface.md

 ---

 # Communication over the SD Interface
 The C0-microSD is designed to communicate with host devices over the SD interface.
 When connected to a host computer, the device presents itself as a 20.2 MB (19.3 MiB) unformatted block storage device.
 All communication is achieved with block read and write operations which the host initiates.
-This is true both when the device is in **Bootloader** mode, or in **Signaloid Core** mode.
+This is true both when the device is in **Bootloader** mode, or in **Signaloid SoC** mode.

 {: .note }
 > The communication over the SD interface is done using block read and write operations, and not an [SDIO extension](https://www.sdcard.org/developers/sd-standard-overview/sdio-isdio/) of the SD interface.